New Generation Instructor Courses – Buying Terms & Conditions

 - The cancellation request must be acknowledged in writing by New Generation.

-- In the event of cancellation, or failure to achieve the prerequisites by You or the Student neither the deposit or subsequent instalments paid are refundable or transferable unless otherwise stated.
+- In the event of cancellation by You or the Student neither the deposit or subsequent instalments paid are refundable or transferable unless otherwise stated.

 - Where possible, New Generation will refund or transfer the deposit or subsequent instalments paid, but this cannot be guaranteed.